brunosantanati/springboot_graphql/README.md

 ```
 Spin up a MySQL container:
 docker run --name my-mysql --network my-bridge-network -e MYSQL_ROOT_PASSWORD=mypass -d mysql:latest
+From the second time you can simply run:
+docker start my-mysql

 Find out the IP of the MySQL container:
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' my-mysql

 Connect in the MySQL using a client:
 docker run -it --network my-bridge-network --rm mysql mysql -h172.21.0.2 -uroot -p

+Stop the container when you're finished:
+docker start my-mysql
 ```